3 Tips for Effective Problem Solving

 Be encouraged to stick with your process and don’t give up!
 The team that was working on the levers stayed with the process and had to start over multiple times.
 Each lesson learned added clarity and focus to the problem statement.

-3. Not every problem solving is successful in the way a team would like it to be.
+3. Not all problem-solving is successful in the way a team would like it to be.